 So through this small $50 investment in children, we are tackling a whole host of issues that deal with minority marginalized communities and their distrust of financial institutions and asset building.
 The racial wealth gap is growing.
 The average White family has about $141,000 of wealth.
 The average Black family is $11,000.
 So if we don’t make some changes soon, by the year 2050, White families will continue to amass wealth while Black families and Latino families will not.

 Ellen: Didn’t Prosperity Now come out with a statistic that it would take 228 years for minority families to catch up to White families if White families stopped earning right now?
 Today, if they stopped accumulating wealth or assets, it would still take over 200 years for African American and Hispanic families to catch up.

-Ellen: And not just investments for regular income like how we’ve structured our welfare systems in the past in a way that’s income based to help people survive.
+Ellen: And not just investments for regular income like how we’ve structured our welfare systems in the past in a way that’s income-based to help people survive.
 It has to be about asset development.
-It has to include helping families accumulate wealth that’s not just their day-to-day monthly expenses that really gives them a cushion for the next generation for their kids to grow and have something to stand on to have a safety net.
+It has to include helping families accumulate wealth that’s not just the day-to-day monthly expenses that really gives them a cushion for the next generation for their kids to grow and have something to stand on to have a safety net.

 What have been the greatest struggles and the greatest successes about the program so far?